maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `OPTION BASE` was introduced in Dartmouth BASIC version 4.
 It allows you to select whether arrays start at index 0, or 1.
 Earlier versions used base 1, and when base 0 was introduced later that meant that all arrays ended up with additional unused elements.
 For those programs that used a base index of 1, which is many of them, using `OPTION BASE 1` before using `DIM` statements would eliminate this wasted memory.

 RetroBASIC supports this function, but it has no real effect.
-Memory constraints are no longer an issue, so there is no reason not to include a 0th item.
+Memory constraints are no longer an issue, so there is no reason not to include a zeroth item.
 The only effect is a minor one, the function `LBOUND` will return 0 or 1 depending on this setting.

 #### Variations: